kode4food/ale/docstring/seq-to-object.md

 tags: ["sequence", "conversion"]
 ---

-Will concatenate a set of sequences into an object (hash-map).
+Concatenate a set of sequences into an object (hash-map).
 Unlike the standard `concat` function, which is lazily computed, the result of this function will be materialized immediately.

 #### An Example